zraycd/zraycd/README.md

 - 👋 Hi, I’m @zraycd
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development, competitive programming, cybersec
-- 🌱 I’m currently learning HTML/CSS/Javascript
+- 🌱 I’m currently learning Java for FTC, cybersec
 - 📫 How to reach me: grayzray on Discord

 <!---